ribenamaplesyrup/quintessence/README.md

 ## Usage
 # TODO
-This sections includes detailed instructions for using the tool.
-If the tool has a command-line interface, include common commands and arguments, and some examples of commands and a description of the expected output.
-If the tool has a graphical user interface or a browser interface, include screenshots and describe a common workflow.
+Open `Tutorial 1`

 ## Additional Information
 ### Next Steps
 Here's a list of features that we'd like to develop in the future
 * better documentation and guided use cases - anything to make the user's life easier;
 * extract metadata from linked PDF and XHTML documents;
 * OCR of PDF documents to extract interesting content;
 * extract data from other API endpoints (appointments, registers, charges, etc.)